How to Beat Melasma

 So how do you prevent Melasma?
 We're glad you asked!

 First things first - avoid sun damage at all costs!
-Use a minimum SPF 30-50+ (our Glow Getter is perfect for daily use) & wear a big floppy hat - it's an absolute necessity for preventing ageing as much as possible!
+Use a minimum SPF 30-50+ (our Glow Getter is perfect for daily use) & wear a big floppy hat - it's an absolute necessity for preventing ageing as much as possible.
+Prevention is always easier than cure, and a strong SPF is the absolute basis for any effective skincare routine.

 Once you've got the SPF down, we recommend you incorporate actives specifically designed at treating melasma.